 Streamlining your travel bag collection is very useful with increasing baggage fees and restrictions.
 I spent my 20s and most of my 30s with a random collection of luggage which I added at the occassion arose to grab an affordable randomly sized piece.
 When airline baggage rules evolved, this proved to be a weak strategy.
 We had multiple trips where we hoped for no overage charges because my bags were simply to big and clunky.
 I developed a more minimal packing style and have never felt more confident packing for a trip.

 Maybe you have heard of the Away Luggage brand that popped onto the scene in 2015 or at least these bags look familiar as dozens of copycats can be scene in big box stores and online.
-I received the Bigger Carry On (hard side) for Christmas 2018.
+I received the Bigger Carry On (hard side) as a Christmas gift.
 Here’s what I LOVE about it:

 - Sleek and stylish

 - Moves well across surfaces

 - The zipper is unbreakable

 - Tough enough to be tossed around

 One side of the away bags has a mesh zipper top which has a packing cube effect and encourages me to squeeze my items in efficiently.
 The other side is covered by a hard framed pocket that lays flat and can be tightened to press excess space (air) out of the packed contents.
 I cannot believe what I can fit in here and it still zips!

 The Bigger Carry On is great because it’s just slightly (.7″) larger than carry on restrictions, but fits perfectly in the overhead compartment giving you just a bit more space.